LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_material_parameters/README.md

    - **`relative_permittivity_uri`** [string][**required**]
    Ratio of the capacitance of a capacitor using that material as a dielectric, compared with a similar capacitor that has vacuum as its dielectric.
 Relative permittivity is also commonly known as the dielectric constant and is required for radar simulation.
-This strings represents the URI of an external file with tabular complex relative permeability data.
+This strings represents the URI of an external file with tabular complex relative permittivity data.
 The data is structured by incident angle, temperature and wavelength.
 [F/m] There is a functional relationship between refractive index, relative permeability and relative permittivity.
 Depending on the area of application, either the refractive index or the other two values should be used.